 All sites syndicating/cloning our news will set anchor links to nofollow and may remove links on words/phrases entirely.
 Anchor links on words do not appear in emails sent Direct-to-Editors™, only visible URLs.

 One “Dofollow” Link Allowed:

 A visible URL link to your main home page will be a “dofollow” for SEO link juice, which is allowed per Google's guidelines for links in press release content.
 This link will only be dofollow on our main site.
-As noted above, all sites “cloning” our news will add nofollow to all links.
+As noted above, all sites “cloning” our news will add nofollow to all links on words/phrases.
 Blogs or legitimate sites which may pickup your story and create an article or mention, may use dofollow links depending on their editorial/site policies, but this is understandably outside our control.